• Skip to primary navigation

 This Carrot Cake Banana Bread tastes deliciously moist, and I absolutely love it plain for breakfast.

-But for the ultimate treat, I recommend adding the ricotta frosting.
-In my opinion it kind of makes this cake/bread extra special.
+But for the ultimate treat, I recommend adding this orange mascarpone frosting.

-I used my homemade ricotta recipe, but you can totally use storebought ricotta if you like.
+I used my homemade mascarpone recipe, but you can totally use store-bought ricotta if you like.

 Make sure it is fully cooled before storing it.